Regulation governing admissions and language classification

 Only active members, who have been members of the Association for at least five years and have had the necessary language classification for at least that same period, may sponsor candidates.
 All sponsorship withdrawals after receipt of the file by the Secretariat must be duly motivated.
 Members of the Committee on Admissions and Language Classification may not sponsor candidates.

 Any sponsors of an interpreter applying to become a candidate shall confirm that they have worked with her or him and have listened to her or his work during the three preceding years.
 They shall state the languages from which and into which they intend to give their sponsorship.
-They shall certify that, to the best of their knowledge, the applicant possesses the professional experience required by Articles 5 and 7 above and that she or he observes the Association's rules.
+They shall certify, to the best of their knowledge, that the applicant possesses the professional experience required by Articles 7 and 11, that she or he observes the Association's rules and that the quality of her or his work corresponds to the high professional standards expected from the Association's members.

 The Committee shall be free to judge statements made by sponsors in the way it sees fit.